Experienced Bicycle Accident Lawyer

 Were You Injured in a Bicycle Accident in Long Beach?

-At Belmont Accident Lawyers, we serve personal injury victims throughout the greater Long Beach area.
+At Belmont Accident Lawyers, we serve injured victims throughout the greater Long Beach area.
 Call us today to schedule a free consultation.

 Do You Need a Bicycle Accident Lawyer?

 Our compassionate team advocates for injured cyclists to help them recover fair and full compensation after a serious accident.
 Our law firm operates on a contingency fee basis and maintains a 99% win rate.
-This means our clients will not pay any legal fees until we win their personal injury case.
+This means our clients will only pay legal fees once we win their personal injury case.
 If we don’t win, you pay us nothing.

 Statute of Limitations for Bicycle Accident Cases

 The value of your bicycle accident settlement will depend on the liability and damages.
-Factors can include the extent of your injuries, medical bills, lost wages, pain, and suffering.
+Factors can include the extent of your bicycle accident injuries, medical bills, lost wages, pain, and suffering.

-Economic damages including medical bills and physical therapy bills are generally easy to prove.
-However, more subjective damages like the loss of enjoyment of life, disfigurement, emotional trauma, mental distress, and suffering are more difficult to prove without the legal advocacy of an experienced personal injury lawyer.
+Economic damages, including medical bills and physical therapy bills, are generally easy to prove.
+However, more emotional damages like the loss of enjoyment of life, disfigurement, emotional trauma, mental distress, and suffering are more difficult to prove without the legal advocacy of an experienced personal injury lawyer.

-A Long Beach bicycle accident attorney can help you build a strong case backed with compelling evidence including CCTV camera footage, police reports, witness statements, and expert witnesses.
-It’s invaluable to have the best legal representation on your side to help you calculate and prove the extent of your losses.
+A Long Beach bicycle accident attorney can help you build a strong case backed with compelling evidence, including CCTV camera footage, police report, witness statements, and expert witnesses.
+Having the best legal representation on your side is invaluable to help you calculate and prove the extent of your losses.